Westlake Center: 2012 and 2014 renovations

-Layout
+Overview

-The mall has two food courts: the Asean StrEAT Food Hall on the first floor, which opened in November 2022 and was designed to resemble Southeast Asian food hawker stands; and Bites on Pine Food Hall on the second floor.
+As of February 2026, the mall has one food court: the Bites on Pine food hall on the second floor.
+The Asean Streat Food Hall was a food court on the first floor which operated since November 2022 in the former P.F.
+Changs space.
+However, this food court closed permanently in February 2026 for $842,000 in unpaid rent and additional charges that led to its eviction.
+The food hall was designed to resemble Southeast Asian food hawker stands.

 The monorail terminal is located on the third floor.
-The mall's main food court was also on the third floor until a remodel in 2017 replaced it with a Saks Off 5th store.
-The Saks store is scheduled to close in July 2024.
+The mall's main food court, Westlake Cafes, was also on the third floor until a remodel in 2017 replaced it with a Saks Off 5th store.
+Westlake Center was originally designed to have four-story corridors, though several renovations initiated by Brookfield Properties (and its predecessor, General Growth Properties (GGP)) heavily altered this layout.

+Westlake Tower

+1601 5th Avenue, also referred to as the Westlake Tower or Westlake Center Office Building, is a 370000 sqft Class-A office tower adjacent to Westlake Center Plaza.
+It contains 360,000 sqft of office space.
+It is the commercial component of the Westlake Center development.
+As of October 2019, tenants included Seattle Foundation, KPFF Consulting Engineers, Edelman, Affiliated Engineers, Global Washington, and WeWork.

+Brookfield Properties sold Westlake Tower to Unico Properties in October 2019.
+Unico then gave Westlake Tower back to its lenders, MetLife, Inc. in late January 2026 through a deed in lieu of foreclosure.
+Westlake Tower, like the mall, is also struggling with tenancy.
+It was reported to have a 33% vacancy rate in late January 2026.

 Surrounding area

 Surrounding the mall and park, Seattle's main shopping district draws scores of both locals and visitors (the Washington State Convention and Trade Center is located in this district).
 To the west of Westlake Center is the (now-closed) main store for Macy's Northwest (previously the flagship store and corporate headquarters for The Bon Marché).
 To the east is the flagship Nordstrom store and corporate headquarters (previously the flagship store of Frederick & Nelson).
 In the surrounding area are locations for various major retailers and restaurant chains.

 Seattle's version of the Macy's Thanksgiving Day Parade is located in this area.
 Also, many stores were vandalized during the WTO Ministerial Conference of 1999, during which massive protests occurred in downtown Seattle.
 It was also the site of the Occupy Seattle protest, which was a solidarity demonstration for Occupy Wall Street.